na-stewart/ULibSync/README.md

 All of these commands don't need to be executed very often.

-Sync commands really only needed to be executed when local data has not been synced onto the database yet.
+Sync commands really only need to be executed when local data has not been synced onto the database yet.

 Keep in mind that data associated to a player is synced when they join.
 However, if you want to retrieve all synced data at once, you would use a get command.